gina-alaska/emodis_ndvi_python-docker/README.md

-# hrrrak_aws
+#

-Automating the WRF build of HRRR-AK in AWS
+docker container with NPS imagery processing code in docker